Sons of the Flag Provides Resources for Survivors

 “Burn professionals are turning their focus to survivor aftercare and community reintegration,” said Catherine Bradley, Parkland media supervisor.

-As a Burn Model Systems participant, Parkland works with University of Texas Southwestern Medical School on innovative projects and research supporting patients with severe burn injuries.
+As a Burn Model Systems participant, Parkland works with University of Texas Southwestern Medical School on innovative projects and research that supports patients with severe burn injuries.

 The recently established Sons of the Flag Endowment for Burn Care Supplies provides costly wound-care kits and supplies to the hospital’s burn patients.